‘Mama has really missed you’: Taiwanese finds S’porean ex-SIA stewardess mum after nearly 40 years

 Mr Hsu told his mother about his difficult childhood, with the family moving homes often to avoid creditors as his father borrowed from moneylenders for his failed businesses.
 The elder Hsu died in 2018.

-According to Mr Hsu, his father would favour Mr Hsu’s stepsister, as he believed she brought him luck.
-He previously told ST he did not have a good relationship with his family members, and did not keep in contact with any of them, except an aunt in Japan who filled him in on more details of his mother prior to his search.
+According to Mr Hsu, his father would favour Mr Hsu’s stepsister as he believed she brought him luck.
+He previously told ST that he did not have a good relationship with his family members, and did not keep in contact with any of them, except an aunt in Japan who filled him in on more details of his mother prior to his search.

 “Growing up, I’ve always felt like just a tenant at home,” Mr Hsu told Ms Wang in a calm and measured tone.